jzerbe/jzerbe.github.com/_posts/2013-06-22-jenkins-build-server-on-openshift-2.md

 an application server cartridge, a
 [Jenkins cartridge](https://openshift.redhat.com/app/console/application_types?search=jenkins),
 and a new _diy_ project created in Jenkins.
-I would advise against using OpenShift's Jenkins-app-server-integration, and just spin them up separately.
+I would advise against using OpenShift\'s Jenkins-app-server-integration, and just spin them up separately.
 At time of writing the OpenShift maintained Jenkins cartridge still reads _Jenkins Server 1.4_, but it is actually _1.509.1_.